Private-to-private information sharing : FINTRAC's compliance guidance

 1. What is private-to-private information sharing

-Private-to-private information sharing refers to the exchange of personal information, without the individual's knowledge or consent, between reporting entities who are participants in an approved code of practice, for the purpose of detecting and deterring money laundering, terrorist activity financing and sanctions evasion.
+Private-to-private information sharing refers to the exchange of personal information without an individual’s knowledge or consent between reporting entities that participate in an approved code of practice.
+The purpose of this exchange is to detect and deter money laundering, terrorist activity financing and sanctions evasion.

-Personal information means information about an identifiable individual as defined in the Personal Information Protection and Electronic Documents Act.
+Personal information refers to information relating to an identifiable individual as defined in the Personal Information Protection and Electronic Documents Act.

-Private-to-private information sharing has been recognized by the Financial Action Task Force as an important tool for disrupting money laundering and terrorist activity financing, while affirming the need to comply with data privacy and protection laws.
+The Financial Action Task Force has recognized private-to-private information sharing as an important tool for disrupting money laundering and the financing of terrorism, while affirming the need to comply with data privacy and protection laws.

 Criminals can take advantage of a lack of information sharing between reporting entities and may attempt to engage with multiple reporting entities to facilitate illicit activities and to evade detection, as each reporting entity only has a partial view of transactions.